NCERT Solutions Class 11 Chemistry Structure of Atom – Free PDF Download

 Hence, a lower amount of energy is required in order to ionize electrons in the 5th orbital of a hydrogen atom when compared to do that in the ground state of the atom.

 Q.15.
-When the excited electron of an H atom in n = 6 drops to the ground state, the following transitions are possible:
+What is the maximum number of emission lines when the excited electron of a H atom in n = 6 drops to the ground state?

 A total number of 15 lines (5 + 4 + 3 + 2 + 1) will be obtained in this hydrogen emission spectrum.

 Total no. of spectral lines emitted when an electron initially in the ‘nth‘ level drops down to the ground state can be calculated using the following expression: